Iddah/informea2.theme/README.md

 ------------

 1. Add it inside wp-content/themes folder of the website
-2. Go to WordPress theme managemnt and activate
+2. Go to WordPress theme managemnt and activate the theme